 The Chill Factore is the UK’s longest real snow indoor ski slope.
 It offers skiing and snowboarding tuition plus lift passes for experienced skiers.
 It also boasts an ice slide, tubing lane, climbing wall, kid’s snow play area, plus numerous shops and restaurants.

-One of the most recent attractions added was Airkix indoor skydiving tunnel.
-Others include the Powerleague Soccerdome, the DW Sports Fitness Club, and the David Lloyd club.
+Other attractions here include the Airkix indoor skydiving centre, the Powerleague Soccerdome, the DW Sports Fitness Club, and the David Lloyd club.

-Other facilities include pushchair and buggy hire, a crèche, children’s play area, public toilets, baby changing facilities, breast-feeding rooms, prayer room, and Shopmobility scheme.
+Other facilities include free wireless internet access, pushchair and buggy hire, a crèche, children’s play area, public toilets, baby changing facilities, breast-feeding rooms, prayer room, and Shopmobility scheme.

 Almost 10,000 people work at the Trafford Centre.
 With over 200 shops and numerous restaurants and leisure facilities there are frequent job opportunities to suit a wide variety of skills.

-People interested in a career at the Trafford Centre can browse job vacancies on the official website or visit the Job Centre in person.
-It’s situated next to the bus station.
+People interested in a career at the Trafford Centre can browse job vacancies on the official website.

 The Trafford Centre is open 7 days a week.
 Opening hours for the shops are Monday to Friday 10 am to 10 pm, Saturday 10 am to 8 pm, and Sunday noon to 6 pm.